agronholm/cbor2/README.rst

 Command-line Usage
 ==================

-``python -m cbor2.tool`` converts CBOR data in raw binary or base64 encoding into a representation that allows printing as JSON.
+The provided command line tool (``cbor2``) converts CBOR data in raw binary or base64 encoding into a representation that allows printing as JSON.
 This is a lossy transformation as each datatype is converted into something that can be represented as a JSON value.

+The tool can alternatively be invoked with ``python -m cbor2.tool``.

 Usage::

     # Pass hexadecimal through xxd.
-    $ echo a16568656c6c6f65776f726c64 | xxd -r -ps | python -m cbor2.tool --pretty
+    $ echo a16568656c6c6f65776f726c64 | xxd -r -ps | cbor2 --pretty
     {
         "hello": "world"
     }